nvd-dev/Personal-Configuration/README.md

     sudo apt-get install zsh

-- set your ZSH as default shell:
+- set your ZSH as default shell (Depriciated since it is recommended to set ZSH as default shell automatically by Oh-My-ZSH)

         chsh -s $(which zsh)